UL-DAVIS-Workshops/aiml_notebooks/aiml_outline.md

     - https://openai.com/blog/adversarial-example-research/
 - Where to go for more information on different models?

-## What kinds of ethical and social issues can arise from the use of AI / ML?
+## What kinds of ethical, social, or legal issues can arise from the use of AI / ML?

 ### Papers and Articles
 - [Thinking about 'ethics' in the ethics of AI](https://aihub.org/2020/04/16/thinking-about-ethics-in-the-ethics-of-ai/)